 - Add a longer pause when you conclude a point before moving to your next point.

-That's a lot of information for the audience to process if you're speaking too fast.
+That's a lot of information for the audience to process if you're talking too fast.

-One way to do this is by speaking only to eyes.
-Rather than darting your eyes all over the audience during your talk, try locking eyes with one person at a time as you speak.
+One way to connect with the audience is by speaking only to their eyes.
+Rather than darting your eyes all over the audience during your talk, try locking eyes with one person at a time as you talk.
 This can help you connect with that person as you deliver a point.
-You can then move to another person in the audience, lock eyes and deliver your next statement or two.
+You can then move to another person in the audience, lock eyes and deliver your following statement or two.

-Making eye contact can help you tap into the audience.
-This can also help you get immediate feedback from their body language.
+Making eye contact helps you tap into the audience and can help prevent you from talking too fast.
+This can also help you get immediate feedback from the audience's body language.
 Survey the room to glean if they're getting your message.
 Do you get the feeling that you need to slow down a little to explain a point you just made?

 One of the most unnerving aspects of presenting is the fear of running out of time.
-This fear may cause you to speak too fast in an attempt to get everything in.
+This fear may cause you to end up trying to talk faster to get everything in.

-You can avoid this by using a pacing and timing app, or the timing feature on presentation remotes, to help you stay on track:
+You can avoid talking fast by using a pacing and timing app, or the timing feature on presentation remotes, to help you stay on track: